Bridge at Falling Creek

 The Bridge at Falling Creek is a historic stone arch bridge located near Richmond, in Chesterfield County, Virginia.
 It was built about 1823 of rough-cut, uncoursed granite.
 It is carried by two semicircular barrel arches with voussoirs of rough-finished granite.
-Its width including parapets is 24 ft, and its llength is 148 ft.
+Its width including parapets is 24 ft, and its length is 148 ft.
 It carried the southbound lanes of U.S. Route 301 until 1977, when it was put out of service.
 It is accessible from a wayside that includes the Falling Creek UDC Jefferson Davis Highway Marker.
 The bridge was partially damaged in 2004 but still remains significant.
 It was listed on the National Register of Historic Places in 1995.